A bald man in glasses and striped sweater watches something on a white laptop.

 3 steps to check online where your passport is

-3. See your passport’s current status.
+3. See your passport’s current status displayed on screen.

 Check your passport status by phone